-So what's the writing analogy?
-I failed to meet a writing deadline through procrastination because I thought I would have more time.
+And the writing analogy?
+I failed to meet a writing deadline because of procrastination.
+I thought I would have more time.
 Wrong!
 I lost out on an amazing chance to submit my work for an incredible writing opportunity.
-Just like I plan to run 2 races each year, I plan to attend an SCBWI conference once a year.
-It gives me encouragement, camaraderie, and new knowledge and strength.
-But I had better not procrastinate on registration, like I did for this missed opportunity.
-Regret is not a good feeling.
-But running is.
-And so is writing.
-Good thing registration doesn't open up for another few months.
+Just like I plan to run 2 races each year, I plan to attend a writing conference once a year.

 Keep on keepin' on...